HumanisticDataScience/Metaethics/README.md

 # Metaethics in Information Systems Research

-This repository contains the data, code, and supplementary materials for the paper

- **Rethinking the Foundations of Ethics in Information Systems Research** by Greene & Stahl (2025)
+This repository contains the data and supplementary materials for the paper **Rethinking the Foundations of Ethics in Information Systems Research**

 ## Contents
-- `/paper`: manuscript and supplementary materials
+- `/paper`: manuscript and supplementary materials  (LLM Prompt and qualitative coding document)
 - `/data`: coded dataset of IS ethics papers
-- `/analysis`: R scripts used for analysis and visualizations

-## Reproducibility
-All analyses from the paper can be reproduced by running the R scripts in `/analysis`.
-Please contact trgr.digi@cbs.dk for any issues or clarifications.

 ## License
-Text and data © Travis Greene, 2025, shared under CC BY 4.0.
+Text and data shared under CC BY 4.0.
 Code shared under MIT License.